tinganho/stylewithclass/README.md

 Stylewithclass
 =========================

-Style your web pages using pre-defined classes with commonly used CSS properties.
+Style your web pages using pre-defined classes with very commonly used CSS properties.

 Use Stylewithclass if you want to achieve DRY(Don't-repeat-yourself) CSS code.
-If you use Stylewithclass, you will end up re-using a lot of CSS code, because it uses pre-defined classes with commonly used CSS properties.
+If you use Stylewithclass, you will end up re-using a lot of CSS code, because it uses pre-defined classes with very commonly used CSS properties.

 Installation
 ============